elastic/eui/wiki/releasing-versions.md

 ## Releasing

 Once you're ready to ship a new release, run the following command.
-This command will make sure to run tests, update the [documentation site][docs], bump the version patch number (`MAJOR.MINOR.PATCH`), create a new tag on `git`, upload it to GitHub, and ship the new version to `npm`.

 ```shell
 npm run release
 ```

+This command will make sure to run tests, update the [documentation site][docs], bump the version patch number (`MAJOR.MINOR.PATCH`), create a new tag on `git`, upload it to GitHub, and ship the new version to `npm`.

+The command will prompt you for your git credentials.
+If you are using 2FA for git (which you should be) then your git password must be a [one time token](https://github.com/settings/tokens).

 If you want to bump the minor or major version numbers, just add a `BUMP` environment variable to the command, as shown below: